onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 Other than in the previous tutorials, this time we will work with a local blockchain on your computer.

 This can be achieved by using the [Flow CLI](https://developers.flow.com/tools/flow-cli/index), which allows us to run our code on a local blockchain emulator.
 The emulator comes bundled with the `Flow CLI`.
 The `Flow CLI` serves for managing the emulator and all files used in the interaction with the blockchain: Smart contracts, transactions and script files.
-It also allows you to generate an initial project configuration file, and to create accounts.
+It also allows you to generate an initial project configuration file, and to create accounts or even generate a default app.
+Furthermore, the Flow CLI also allows you to query the local blockchain, testnet and mainnet for various information regarding e.g. the network status, or different entities.

 ---
+Let's focus on the procedure now.
-We'll take you through these steps to get comfortable with the voting contracts.
+We'll take you through the following steps to get comfortable with the voting contracts and the transactions:

 1. Deploy the contracts to the local blockchain emulator
 2. Create two user accounts